 Despite our best efforts, we were not able to identify every performer, and we published a list of performers unknown to us.
-Many correspondents wrote in--some of them the "unknown" performers themselves--and I published the information in a previous post.
-Due to the magic of the Internet, more information about some hitherto unknown performers, and I will share it here.
-Two regular Freight performers from that era, bassist Hal Arnold and guitarist Rik Elswit, wrote in and recalled various details about the band Salt Creek and performers John Schank and Chris Kearney.
+Many correspondents wrote in--some of them the "unknown" performers themselves--and I published the information in previous posts.
+Due to the magic of the Internet, I have some more information about an hitherto unknown performer, plus some other remarkable details about music at the Freight during this period, and I will share it here.
+Our Freight and Salvage list had the following notation for June 1, 1969:

 Remaining "Unknown" Performers from The Freight and Salvage 1968-69

 Below is a list of performers from the first 18 months of the Freight who are not known to us.
 They are known to someone, however, and hopefully we will find out more.
 Anyone with further information about who these performers might have been, where they where from, and anything about their music is urged to Comment or contact me.

 Please note: this entire post makes little sense unless you have looked at the original Performances list.
 Listed below are the performers, as spelled in the Calendar or Berkeley Barb, their first scheduled performance date, and any identifying information about their style of music.

 Don Copeland 8.5.68

 The Maelstrom 8.11.68Bryson Collins 8.12.68: “Crayon Encounter”

 Fowler, Krech Paul X 9.10.68: Poets Theater Workshop